 12. Can’t Find a Catchy Real Estate Domain Name?
 Buy One.

-Okay, I know we said you can get a free domain name like 5 paragraphs up, but at the end of the day, you gotta do you.
+OK, I know we said you can get a free domain name like five paragraphs up, but at the end of the day, you gotta do you.
 That means that if you’ve worked long and hard at creating the perfect brand you KNOW will kick butt online, then buying a real estate domain instead of getting one for free might make sense.

-As an added bonus you might be able to buy an old domain name that already has a link profile indexed by Google which means you might start out WAY ahead of your competition for the front page!
-Who knows, you might even compete with Zillow!
+As an added bonus, you might be able to buy an old domain name that already has a link profile indexed by Google, which means you might start out WAY ahead of your competition for the front page!
+Doubtful, but possible.

 13. Make Sure Your Domain Name Isn’t Taken on Google My Business